GabrielVodopivec/GabrielVodopivec/README.md

 - 📫 How to reach me **vodopivecgabriel@gmail.com**

 - 📄 I am in the final stage of a bootcamp, working with my team on the final project required for its approval.
-I am in the final stage of a bootcamp, working with my team on the final project required for its approval.

 <h3 align="left">Connect with me:</h3>
 <p align="left">